 - Yellow/Orange Coloring: Add a few teaspoons of turmeric or saffron to the boil water, or boil these spices in water, cool, and mix with vinegar for a cool dye.

-Some notes: These natural variations make natural, pastel colored eggs which I think are more beautiful than the neon eggs created by the artificial colors.
+Some notes: These natural variations make pastel-colored eggs which I think are more beautiful than the neon eggs created by the artificial colors.
 Just a warning though, you won’t be getting any florescent shades with these methods!

 Strategies for Easter Egg Hunts